-Gradient Wind Engineering Inc. (Gradient Wind) was retained by TCU Development Corporation and Soul Aviation LP to undertake a pedestrian level wind (PLW) study to satisfy Zoning By-Law Amendment application (ZBLA) submission requirements for Phases 1 and 2 of the proposed mixed-use residential development located at 1137 and 1151 Ogilvie Road in Ottawa, Ontario (hereinafter referred to as "subject site" or "proposed development").
-A PLW study was conducted in July 2024 for the previous design of Phase 1 of the proposed development.
+Gradient Wind Engineering Inc. (Gradient Wind) was retained by Soul Aviation LP to undertake a pedestrian level wind (PLW) study to satisfy Site Plan Control application (SPA) submission requirements for Phase 1 of the proposed mixed-use residential development located at 1137 Ogilvie Road in Ottawa, Ontario (hereinafter referred to as "subject site" or "proposed development").
+A PLW study was conducted in July 2024 for the previous design of the proposed development.
 Our mandate within this study is to investigate pedestrian wind conditions within and surrounding the subject site, and to identify areas where wind conditions may interfere with certain pedestrian activities so that mitigation measures may be considered, where required.